-To test our hypothesis in enablir g PCA and deep learning on human body da+ with high dimension and small sample size, this paper ain, to develop a wireframeassisted learning methed with the application of parametric design for human body modeling.
-Instead of correlating semantic paralletes and human model directly, we use feature wireframe as an intermediate layer as demonstrated in Fig. 1.
-The leature wireframe is defined by a set of feature curves based on the anthropometric rules [8].
+To test our hypothesis in enabling PCA and deep learning on human body data with high dimension and small sample size, this paper aims to develop a wireframeassisted learning method with the application of parametric design for human body modeling.
+Instead of correlating semantic parameters and human model directly, we use feature wireframe as an intermediate layer as demonstrated in Fig. 1.
+The feature wireframe is defined by a set of feature curves based on the anthropometrical rules [7].
 This method is widely used as semantics measurements in garment industries.
-Although it cannot guarantee to capture all the features of a human body, the wireframe contains e. or n ir lustrial meaning.
-Specifically, some of the selected feature curves are the girths of head, neck, neck-base, en pw, wrist, bust, under-bust, thigh, knee, and ankle, 's well is armhole circumstance.
-The wireframe is represented and displayed as polylines, but only the points (1197 ve. ces in the database) are used in the training.
-1. refore, it is a topology graph that is defined on the mesh C human body, and it is consistent to all human bo A set of feature patches can then be generated by istering the whole mesh surface to separated ones that intorpolate the feature wireframe, which is depicted as in Fig. 2.
+Although it cannot guarantee to capture all the features of a human body, the wireframe contains enough industrial meaning.
+Specifically, some of the selected feature curves are the girths of head, neck, neck-base, elbow, wrist, bust, under-bust, thigh, knee, and ankle, as well as armhole circumstance.
+The wireframe is represented and displayed as polylines, but only the points (1197 vertices in the database) are used in the training.
+Therefore, it is a topology graph that is defined on the mesh of human body, and it is consistent to all human bodies.
+A set of feature patches can then be generated by clustering the whole mesh surface to separated ones that interpolate the feature wireframe, which is depicted in Fig. 2.
 Since all the human models in database have the consistent mesh connectivity, the patches can be generated consistently as well for all of the models.
 Therefore, there are three major layers in the framework for parametric design: semantic parameters (SP), feature wireframe (WF), and mesh patches (MP).
 Each has the same size of training samples equal to the number of models in the database, and they are used to train the learning model to compute the correlation between the layers.
 Firstly, we need to find a model that relates the whole wireframe WF to a function of the semantic parameters $SP \ (\Psi : SP \to WF)$, i.e., where ψ is a vector of unknown variables that need to be solved.
 As the relationship between semantic parameters and the wireframe is highly non-linear, and semantic parameters always inter-affect the wireframe, while deep learning has a good capability to learn such complicated non-linear relationship, hence, a Deep Neural Network (DNN) will be used here for building Ψ .